mikeAdamss/platform/README.md

 - spikes and light deployments (example: The Solar System of Stats)
 - (possibly) data pipelines, Jenkins etc.

-These more light weight single use provision+orchestration stacks can also be defined within this repo (e.g`./data-pipelines`), the required setup for using our infrastructure as code tools (see following section) to do this are detailed in the relevant sections.
+These more light weight single use provision+orchestration stacks can also be defined within this repo (e.g`./data-pipelines`).

 ## Stack